 All projects selected will receive a laurel from the Festival Committee.

-"In Competition" Prize Categories tentatively include:
+"In Competition" Prize Categories tentatively include (but not limited to):

 * Best Narrative Feature Film